kmontag/modeStep/README.md

 #### Editing Track Controls

-To edit a track controls mode, long press one of keys 1-5 on the Mode Select screen.
+To edit a track controls mode, long-press one of keys 1-5 on the Mode Select screen.
 You'll be prompted to choose the control for the top row of pedals: